 When you upload an app to Appdome, our AI algorithms learn the structure of the original app, its capabilities, as well as the framework used to build the app (including its libraries, resources, methods, logic, etc).
 The same is true on the services side (ie: the new capabilities or SDKs you want to add to the app).
 If a mobile service or SDK is listed on Appdome, that means Appdome’s AI algorithms have been ‘trained’ on how to generate and assemble the right codesets to implement the SDK and all its features and components into any iOS or Android app in less than a minute.
 Appdome also knows how to overcome gaps, incompatibilities, platform and framework-specific dependencies or behavior variations that exist between the mobile app, the SDK/API/service, and the native OS.
 This all happens in real-time – accurately and consistently, without any SDK plug-ins and without dependencies on developers or ISVs to change the app.
 This is how Appdome completes in seconds what it would take an entire team of mobile developers and other highly skilled resources months to complete using manual coding.

-When you build an app on Appdome, you deliver a natural set of interactions that do not alter the app’s design, interfere with the native OS function, or spoil the user experience.
+When you build an app on Appdome, the end-result is a natural set of interactions that do not alter the app’s design, interfere with the native OS function, or spoil the user experience.